primer/react/README.md

 ⚠️ This project is WIP and not ready for production use yet!

 Currently we link to the latest built Primer CSS so that we may use current Primer styles to start to build components.
 This does not include `primer-base` so as to avoid unwanted base overrides.
-Eventually we'll remove CSS from Primer in favor of CSS-in-JS (using styled-components) to ensure styles are encapsulated.

 ## Getting started